markusmoenig/Eldiron/docs/docs/creator/actions.md

 If a linedef is selected, split it at midpoint.
 If two vertices are selected, insert a linedef between them.

+In direct 3D geometry, `X` splits selected geometry edges at their midpoint.
+If two non-neighboring vertices on the same face are selected, `X` splits that face along the selected diagonal.

 ### Toggle Rect Geometry

 In 2D view (no surface selected), toggle rectangular placement helpers for geometry edits.
 The dock state is left unchanged.